rse/sublime-scheme-rse/README.md

 License
 -------

-Copyright &copy; 2012-2013 Ralf S. Engelschall (rse@engelschall.com)
+Original theme by Ralf S. Engelschall (rse@engelschall.com) Modified by Anton Verinov

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the